 Second, because you must decide this case based only on the evidence received in the case and on my instructions as to the law that applies, you must not be exposed to any other information about the case or to the issues it involves during the course of your jury duty.
 Thus, until the end of the case or unless I tell you otherwise:

 Do not communicate with anyone in any way and do not let anyone else communicate with you in any way about the merits of the case or anything to do with it.
-This includes discussing the case in person, in writing, by phone, tablet, or computer, or any other electronic means, via email, text messaging, or any internet chat room, blog, website or application, including but not limited to Facebook, YouTube, Twitter, Instagram, LinkedIn, Snapchat, TikTok, or any other forms of social media.
+This includes discussing the case in person, in writing, by phone, tablet, or computer, or any other electronic means, via email, text messaging, or any internet chat room, blog, website or application, including but not limited to Facebook, YouTube, the platform “X” formerly known as Twitter, Instagram, LinkedIn, Snapchat, TikTok, or any other forms of social media.
 This applies to communicating with your fellow jurors until I give you the case for deliberation, and it applies to communicating with everyone else including your family members, your employer, the media or press, and the people involved in the trial, although you may notify your family and your employer that you have been seated as a juror in the case, and how long you expect the trial to last.
 But, if you are asked or approached in any way about your jury service or anything about this case, you must respond that you have been ordered not to discuss the matter and report the contact to the court.

 Because you will receive all the evidence and legal instruction you properly may consider to return a verdict: do not read, watch or listen to any news or media accounts or commentary about the case or anything to do with it[,although I have no information that there will be news reports about this case]; do not do any research, such as consulting dictionaries, searching the Internet, or using other reference materials; and do not make any investigation or in any other way try to learn about the case on your own.
 Do not visit or view any place discussed in this case, and do not use the Internet or any other resource to search for or view any place discussed during the trial.
 Also, do not do any research about this case, the law, or the people involved—including the parties, the witnesses or the lawyers— until you have been excused as jurors.
 If you happen to read or hear anything touching on this case in the media, turn away and report it to me as soon as possible.